GP-Stanley/tech264-docker-kubernetes/docker.md.md

 ## Start and remove a container
   * `docker start sleepy_wu` (insert container name or id)

-* Removing the image is different to removing the image.
+* Removing the container is different to removing the image.
+* When you remove a container, you are deleting the container instance, but the image it was created from remains intact.

-* remove a container:
+* Remove a container:
   * `docker rm sleepy_wu` (insert container name or id)

 ![alt text](./dk-images/image-11.png)